-RADII was founded by Professor Peter Cuttance and Ms Keryn McGuinness, to embed the knowledge gained from their professional careers in educational technologies for the improvement of student learning.
+RADII was founded by Professor Peter Cuttance and Ms Keryn McGuinness to embed the knowledge gained from their professional careers in educational technologies for the improvement of student learning.

+The principal mission of RADII is to improve learning outcomes for students by providing research and advanced technologies to schools.
 In addition, RADII will establish a scholarship program for disadvantaged students who have restricted access to educational opportunities to enable them to achieve their potential during secondary and tertiary education.